9/11 suspects reach US plea deal, Pentagon says – DW – 07/31/2024

 Khalid Sheikh Mohammed, the alleged plotter of the attacks, was among the three named in the Pentagon statement.

-Mohammed and four others had appeared before court in pretrial hearings for the death penalty.

-He and the other two had been held at the Guantanamo prison.
+He and the other two had been held at the Guantanamo Bay prison.

 Mohammed, also know by his initials KSM, is the most notorious as the alleged mastermind of the September 11 attacks.